Joey585/IsraelAPI/README.md

 ## Endpoints

 - **GET** /oauth2
-Recieves the oauth2 link for discord based on your development enviroment (local or external)
+Receives the oauth2 link for discord based on your development enviroment (local or external)

 - **POST** /auth
 Gets the discord user access code based on the initial code supplied from discord and sends it back to the client